Yoguely is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Personal Protective Equipment (PPE): Since bleach is toxic, you’ll need to wear some personal protective equipment (PPE) to stay safe.

-Equally important, wear safety goggles (affiliate link) or full face shield.
-Lastly, wear respiratory protection (affiliate link) by the National Institute for Occupational Safety and Health (NIOSH) or the MSHA.
+Equally important, wear safety goggles (paid link) or full face shield.
+Lastly, wear respiratory protection (paid link) by the National Institute for Occupational Safety and Health (NIOSH) or the MSHA.

 Have an emergency eye wash and safety shower nearby.